metatypedev/ghjk/docs/manual.md

 - Environment variables read during serialization
 - Configuration used by the ghjk cli

-This doesn't cover everything though and the `ghjk.ts` implementation generally assumes a declarative paradigm of programming.
+This doesn't cover everything though, and the `ghjk.ts` implementation generally assumes a declarative paradigm of programming.
 You'll generally want to avoid any logic that's not deterministic and depends on inputs like time or RNGs.
 If you encounter any edge cases or want to force re-serialization, you can remove the hashfile at `.ghjk/hash.json` which contains hashes for change tracking.